JamBrains/graypaper/README.md

 > [!IMPORTANT]
-This is a fork of [the graypaper](https://github.com/gavofyork/graypaper) that automatically renders the `main` branch as PDF.
-You can download them from the
-[CI](https://github.com/JamBrains/graypaper/actions/workflows/render-latex.yaml) artifacts when
-clicking on the latest run.
+This is a fork of [the graypaper](https://github.com/gavofyork/graypaper) repo that automatically renders the `main` branch as PDF.
+You can download the PDFs them from the [CI](https://github.com/JamBrains/graypaper/actions/workflows/render-latex.yaml) artifacts when clicking on the last run.

 # Graypaper: The JAM Specification